yingxuanz-11/computing-work-2/README.md

 # Hello world!

-Author-san's notes: If you see at the end of my story 'Next chapter: You choose!' you can comment below my story!
+Author-san's notes: If you see at the end of my story 'Next chapter: You choose!' you can comment below my stories!
+Any requests, please feel free to contact me/comment below!

 **Hello world!** I am Yan Ching from [Dunman High School](http://dunmanhigh.moe.edu.sg)!